-Most studies investigating the influence of tick parasitism on health and performance have been from experimental manipulation of tick prevalence on hosts(Main & Bull, 2000; Pittman, Pollock, & Taylor, 2013) or through hormonal manipulations (Olsson et al., 2000; Cox, Skelly, & John-Alder, 2005b; John-Alder et al., 2009).
-Under natural conditions, there is limited information on how the host-parasite relationship varies with factors such as sex and age, and whether infection influences host physiological traits.
+Most studies investigating the influence of tick parasitism on health and performance have been from experimental manipulation of tick load on hosts (Pittman, Pollock, & Taylor, 2013; Megía-Palma, Martínez, & Merino, 2018; Lanser, Vredevoe, & Kolluru, 2021) or through hormonal manipulations (Olsson et al., 2000; Cox, Skelly, & John-Alder, 2005b; John-Alder et al., 2009).
+Under natural settings, how host-parasite relationship varies with factors such as sex and age is understood (Amo et al., 2007; Dudek et al., 2016; Pollock & John-Alder, 2020), but there is limited information on how ectoparasites such as ticks can directly influence physiological traits for hosts in situ (but see Megía-Palma et al., 2020).
 Here, we investigate how tick infection varies across sex and body size, and test whether locomotor performance or body condition is affected by parasitism in Eastern Fence Lizards (Sceloporus undulatus).
 This species has pronounced sex and ontogenetic differences in hormonal profiles, including corticosterone and testosterone (Cox et al., 2005a; John-Alder et al., 2009), and hormonal manipulations in wild males (exogenous testosterone-implants) have been shown to increase rates of tick infection (Klukowski & Nelson, 2001).
-In this study, we tested four key predictions for how hosts are affected by naturally occurring tick infection: (1) that male and female lizards will show different prevalence of tick infections; (2) that larger body size will be associated with a higher likelihood of tick infection; (3) that tick-infected lizards will exhibit reduced locomotor performance; and (4) that tick infection will influence the Body Condition Index (BCI) of the lizards.
+In this study, we tested four key predictions for how hosts are affected by naturally occurring tick infection: (1) that male and female lizards will show different prevalence of ticks; (2) that larger body size will be associated with a higher likelihood of tick infection; (3) that tick-infected lizards will exhibit reduced locomotor performance; and (4) that tick infection will influence the Body Condition Index (BCI) of the lizards.
 These data will help us understand the complex interplay between tick parasitism, host characteristics, and locomotor performance, thereby shedding light on the dynamics of host-parasite interactions in natural settings.

 2| Methods

 Field research was conducted at Land Between the Lakes National Recreation Area in Kentucky (United States), where Dermacentor variabilis (American Dog Tick) and Amblyomma americanum (Lone Star Tick) are common ectoparasites of S. undulatus.
-During the Spring and Summer of 2014 and 2015, adult S. undulatus were captured by hand or by noosing.
+From May - September of 2014 and 2015, adult S. undulatus were captured by hand or by noosing.
 Morphological characteristics, including the enlarged base of the tail, femoral pores, and ventral colouration, were used to determine sex (John-Alder et al., 2009).
 Snout-to-vent length (SVL), body mass, and hindlimb length were measured upon capture.
 Hindlimb length was defined as the greatest distance on the outstretched leg from the distal tip of the fourth toe to the point of insertion in the body wall.
 Lizards were measured to the nearest 0.1 mm for length and 0.25 g for mass.
 Capture locations were recorded with a handheld GPS (Garmin Fēnix® GPS).
 The number of ticks infecting each captured lizard was recorded in the field before each animal was placed in a cloth bag and transported to Hancock Biological Station (Murray, KY), where the ticks were recounted again before laboratory locomotor performance trials.